One Sun/34 Moons

 This reflecting pool on the north plaza of the Nelson-Atkins Museum of Art was created by the artist Walter DeMaria, working in collaboration with the architect Steven Holl.
 They created the commissioned, site-specific piece during a 30-month period (April 2001-October 2002).
-It is composed of a large, gold-leafed, gently barrel-vaulted, rectangular Sun surrounded by 34 asymmetrically placed Moons, all set within a black reflecting pool.
-The Northwest corner of the Sun touches the center of the pool and vaults from 10 inches at its east and west sides to a height of 17 inches at it s center.
-During the day, the surface of the sun modulates constantly while the moons function as skylights, bring daylight into the underground parking garage.
-At night the moons are illuminated from below.
+The Northwest corner of the Sun touches the center of the pool and rises from 10 inches at its east and west sides to a height of 17 inches at its center.
+The sun is surrounded by 34 moons, asymmetrically placed, that are also skylights allowing natural light into the underground parking facility below.
+The gold-leaf sun shines during the day, constantly reflecting the actual sunlight and clouds overhead.
+At night, the moons are illuminated from below.
+Through these effects, the large-scale artwork takes on the cycles of day and night.
 Acquired through the generosity of the Hall Family Foundation.

 The above picture is used by permission from the Nelson-Atkins Museum of Art.
 The photograph was taken by Jamison Miller and the copyright is owned by the Nelson-Atkins Museum of Art.